shini4i/docker-python-poetry/README.md

 ```
 Python version is the version without a patch number, e.g., `3.9`, and the poetry version is the version with a patch number, e.g., `1.2.1`.

-> The naming convention is subject to change.
+> Additionally, if there is a necessity to use a specific python version, it is possible to use a tag with the patch number, e.g., `3.9.7-1.2.1`.

 ## Supported versions